GauravSingh539/Medico-Nearby-Doctors-and-Hospitals/README.md

   4.If it is good i will accept the request.
   5.Thank you in advance for your contribution.

-Oh yeah i forgot one thing... if you want to run the project on your device... navigate to frontend folder in your terminal and tyoe "npm run both"
+Oh yeah i forgot one thing... if you want to run the project on your device... navigate to frontend folder in your terminal and type "npm run both"
 It will do the work.